Daniel-Chow-YC/airport-oop-exercise/README.md

+#Specification for Airport 🛫 ✈ 🛬
+This file has the specification for the airport.

+# Aims of project:
 This repo is to explore using Unittest and Pytest.

 Use TDD to write some tests, then code the airport interface.

-#Specification for Airport
-This file has the specification for the airport.

 ##Passengers
 - as a user I can create a Passenger